PiPaPODerik/node-gitlab-2-github/README.md

 ### mergeRequests

 Object consisting of `logfile` and `log`.
 If `log` is set to true, then the merge requests are logged in the specified file and not migrated.
 Conversely, if `log` is set to false, then the merge requests are migrated to GitHub and not logged.
-If the source or target branches linked to the merge request have been deleted, the merge request cannot be migrated to a pull request; instead, an issue with a custom "gitlab merge request" tag is created with the full comment history of the merge request.
+If the source or target branches linked to the merge request have been deleted, the merge request cannot be migrated to a pull request; instead, an issue with a custom "Merge Request from Gitlab" tag is created with the full comment history of the merge request.

 ### usermap